Outliers Detection in Networks with Missing Links: Numerical experiments

-In this section we start by illustrating the performance of our method in terms of outliers' detection.
-We consider two types of outliers: hubs and mixed membership profiles.
-We start by generating a graph containing $n=200$ inlier nodes according to the Stochastic Block Model with three communities of approximately the same size.
-In each community, the probability of connection between nodes is equal to $0.5$.
-The probability of connection between communities is equal to $0.2$.
-Then, we generate $s$ outlier nodes using the following two methods: \begin{enumerate} \item \textbf{Hubs}: outlier $j$ connects to any other node $i$ with probability $\pi_{ij}$, where we sample $\pi_{ij}$ from a uniform distribution between $\pi_{\textsf{hub}}$ and 1. \item \textbf{Mixed menberships}: for any outlier $j$, we select at random two communities.
+In this section, we illustrate the performance of our method in terms of outliers detection on two different types of outliers: hubs and mixed membership profiles.
+We start by generating a graph containing $n=1000$ inlier nodes according to the Stochastic Block Model with three communities of approximately the same size.
+In each community, the probability of connection between nodes is equal to $p=0.05$.
+The probability of connection between communities is equal to $q=0.01$.
+With this choice of parameters, the average node degree is of the order of $\log(n)$.
+Then, we generate $s=20$ outlier nodes using the following two methods: \begin{enumerate} \item \textbf{Hub}: outlier $j$ connects to any other node $i$ with probability $\pi_{\textsf{hub}}$. \item \textbf{Mixed membership}: for any outlier $j$, we select at random two communities.
 For any other node $i$, if it belongs to one of the two communities, outlier $j$ connects to $i$ with probability $\pi_{\textsf{mix}}$.
-Otherwise, it connects to $i$ with probability $0.2$. \end{enumerate} In each of these two situations, we consider an increasing number of outliers, as well as different values of the parameters $\pi_{\textsf{hub}}$ and $\pi_{\textsf{mix}}$, which we use as proxies to quantify the signal (the larger are $\pi_{\textsf{hub}}$ and $\pi_{\textsf{mix}}$, the easier is the detection problem).
-The results are presented in Tables \ref{tab:outlier_detection_hub_power} through \ref{tab:outlier_detection_mixed_fdr}.
-Tables \ref{tab:outlier_detection_hub_power} and \ref{tab:outlier_detection_hub_fdr} present the power and the false discovery rate (FDR) of hub detection for increasing $\pi_{\textsf{hub}}$ and increasing number of outliers.
-In this setting, we are able to correctly select the outliers, even at the detection limit $\pi_{\textsf{hub}}=0.2$ where the outliers and inliers have approximately the same degree.
-Tables \ref{tab:outlier_detection_mixed_power} and \ref{tab:outlier_detection_mixed_fdr} present the power and FDR for outliers with mixed membership profiles, for increasing $\pi_{\textsf{mix}}$ and increasing number of outliers.
-The results show that mixed membership nodes are harder to detect than hubs.
-For $\pi_{\textsf{mix}}=0.4$, where inliers and outliers have approximately the same degree, the power and FDR are of the order of 0.5.
-However, as $\pi_{\textsf{mix}}$ increases, we recover the same behavior as for hubs.
+Otherwise, it connects to $i$ with probability $q=0.01$. \end{enumerate} Finally, we introduce 20\% of missing values in the adjacency matrix uniformly at random.
+For each of the two types of outliers, we consider increasing values of the ratio highlighted in Theorem \ref{thm:outliers_detection} as the crucial quantity to guarantee strong identification of the outliers (see Assumption \ref{ass:outlier_detection}).
+In our case, it is of the order of $\rho_{\textsf{hub}} = \frac{3\pi_{\textsf{hub}}}{p+2q}$ for hubs, and $\rho_{\textsf{mix}} = \frac{2\pi_{\textsf{mix}}+q}{p+2q}$ for mixed membership nodes.
+We fix the size of the network $n=1000$, the number of outliers $s=20$ and the connection probability intra and inter communities $p=0.05$ and $q=0.02$.
+Then, we generate outliers with increasing values of $\pi_{\textsf{hub}}$ and $\pi_{\textsf{mix}}$ so that the ratios $\rho_{\textsf{hub}}$ and $\rho_{\textsf{mix}}$ spans the range $(0.6, 2)$.
+For each value of $\rho_{\textsf{hub}}$ and $\rho_{\textsf{mix}}$, we apply our algorithm to detect outliers, fixing the parameters $\lambda_1$ and $\lambda_2$ to their theoretical values.
+The results are presented in Figures \ref{subfig:outlier_detection_hub} and \ref{subfig:outlier_detection_mix}, where we display the power ($\frac{|\hat{\mathcal{O}}\cap \mathcal{O}|}{|\mathcal{O}|}$) and the False Discovery Rate (FDR, $\frac{|\hat{\mathcal{O}}\cap \mathcal{I}|}{|\mathcal{O}|}$) for hubs and mixed membership nodes, respectively.
+In both cases, the limit $\rho = 1$ is indicated with a dashed black line.
+Note that, the theoretical detection limit given in Assumption ~\ref{ass:outlier_detection} yields $\rho\geq 152 \gg 1$ (see \ref{proof:outliers_detection}).
+Thus, our empirical results show that our algorithm is in fact able to detect outliers at much lower signal-to-noise ratio than predicted by theory.
+In addition we emphasize that, for $\rho = 1$, outliers have approximately the same degree as the inliers, and thus cannot be detected by inspecting the histogram of degrees.